How to Beat Late Night Cravings in 60 Seconds

 It’s not just dessert.

-Not to state the obvious, or anything, but we’ve developed what some would consider a tendency for having late-night bad habits.
-As in, aside from reallllllyyyy wanting one (or two) of those Milk Bar cookies your roommate just whipped up, you’re likely slung across your couch on your laptop, phone and in front of your Apple TV doing work, texting/Instagramming/Snapchatting, and Netflix-bingeing respectively.
+Not to state the obvious, or anything, but we’ve developed what some would consider a tendency for having late-night bad habits, more so late-night bingeing.
+As in, aside from reallllllyyyy wanting one (or two) of those Milk Bar cookies your roommate just whipped up, you’re likely slung across your couch on your laptop, phone, and in front of your Apple TV doing work, texting/Instagramming/Snapchatting, and Netflix-bingeing, respectively.
 We’re sure you can relate.
-And while the easier thing to do is to continue to go about our transgressions, we’re kind of in the bettering ourselves mood.
-So we came up with a few super easy (because baby-steps, friends) ways to pry ourselves away from the Netflix and step away from our phones for long enough to wind down and just chill.
+And while the easier thing to do is continue to go about our transgressions, we’re kind of in the bettering-ourselves mood.
+So we came up with a few super easy (because baby steps, friends) ways to beat late-night cravings once and for all, in four easy steps.

 :cookie: < :tea: